Skip to content

 1. The Client will pay a registration fee and deposit for each child upon making a booking request.

-1. A booking will be confirmed once The Client has received the booking confirmation via email, including the agreed start date, the location and booked days.
+2. A booking will be confirmed once The Client has received the booking confirmation via email, including the agreed start date, the location and booked days.
+If a booking confirmation is not received, the Client should contact Head Office.

-1. Any changes to The Client’s school may not automatically transfer the booking to The Club location.
-In such an event, it is the responsibility of The Client to notify The Club adhering to the notice period and process outlined in these Terms & Conditions or charges may apply.
+5. Any changes to The Client’s school will not automatically transfer the booking to the new Club location.
+In such an event, it is the responsibility of The Client to notify Head Office of the change of school, adhering to the notice period and process outlined in these Terms & Conditions or charges will apply.

 SECTION 4: WAITING LISTS